Chair and Associate or Full Professor - Search 67554

 • A minimum of 5 years full-time college/university teaching experience at the assistant professor level is required for the rank of associate professor along with a strong record of research and service with substantial publications and presentations in professional venues.

-• Administrative experience as demonstrated by a major role directing or chairing a school, department, program, or center.
+• Administrative experience as demonstrated by a major role directing or chairing a department, program, or center.

 • Experience with assessment processes.

 • Evidence of a collaborative leadership style.

 • Must be authorized to work in the United States for the duration of employment without assistance from the institution.